live-codes/livecodes/docs/docs/features/deploy.md

 The result page (of any number of projects) can be deployed and hosted at [GitHub Pages](https://pages.github.com/) (a free service from GitHub for hosting static websites).
 This requires login with a [GitHub account](./github-integration.md).

-The `Deploy` screen can be accessed from the settings menu → Deploy.
+The `Deploy` screen can be accessed from the app menu → Deploy.

 ![LiveCodes Deploy](../../static/img/screenshots/deploy.jpg)